Spiral Antidepressant Withdrawal Field Guide

 Heritage

-Honoring ancestral wisdom and cultural traditions
+Honoring ancestral wisdom and cultural traditions.

 Reflection Prompt – Gratitude and Forward Vision